ucsd-dsc-arts/dsc160-final-group9/README.md

 Details regarding this model is linked [here](https://github.com/tensorflow/magenta/tree/master/magenta/models/melody_rnn).

 2. Lyrics Generation<br><br>
 We train two word-level text generation models using RNN and LSTM.
 The entire lyrics corpus contains 3476 unique words (some are English words) and we slice the corpus into sequences of length 20 (20 words) for training.
 The batch size is set to be 64.
+We tried several numbers for these two parameters and choose 20 and 64 at the end.
 The structure of these two models are as follows:
     - RNN:

       |Layer (type)              |Output Shape     |Param #  |